 Our favorites, and what you see here are shredded cabbage, cilantro, crumbled queso fresco, salsa, tomatoes, Monterey Jack cheese and lime wedges to squeeze on the fish.

 Oh, and the Baja Sauce.
 It’s is so easy to make and just takes these grilled fish tacos soaring to new heights!
+If you love sauce like we do, you’ll want to check out these 10 Best Sauces for Fish.

 Additional topping ideas: